The Bureau of Investigative Journalism: Cyprus Confidential

 In November 2023, the Bureau of Investigative Journalism joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
 Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.

 Criticism

-The Bureau was seriously criticised after the Newsnight McAlpine affair in November 2012.
+The Bureau was strongly criticised after the Newsnight McAlpine affair in November 2012.
 BBC Newsnight broadcast an investigation of the North Wales child abuse scandal.
 The reporter was Angus Stickler who had been seconded to the BBC by the Bureau.
 Stickler's broadcast report included claims that a prominent, but unnamed, former Conservative politician had sexually abused children during the 1970s.
 Users of Twitter and other social media immediately identified him as Lord McAlpine.
 After The Guardian reported that it was mistaken identity, Lord McAlpine issued a strong denial.
 The accuser unreservedly apologised, admitting that, as soon as he saw a photograph of the individual, he realised he had been mistaken.
 BBC director-general George Entwistle resigned later that day.
 The Bureau's Managing Editor Ian Overton and Angus Stickler also resigned.